-There is something special about Paris which brings out the best in music and any artist who chooses to take inspiration from the romantic charm of the capital and its timeless districts.
+There has always been something special about the Paris music scene which brings out the best in any artist who chooses to take inspiration from the romantic charm of the capital and its timeless districts.
 From Serge Gainsbourg to Francoise Hardy to Daft Punk, they have all originated from the ‘City of Love’ and are iconic artists who through innovation, found and created their own unique sound.

 Jimmy Whoo is no different.

-The DJ turned Producer started producing in 2011 and has formulated his own dreamy atmospheric sound, with his albums taking you on a cosmic journey, sparking nostalgic sounds of the 80's all the way through to today’s modern electronic beats.
-Born in Paris and growing up in northeastern suburb Pantin, it is the capital where he now currently resides, tirelessly continuing to perfect his trade in his studio in the suburbs.
+The DJ turned Producer started making beats in 2011 and has formulated his own dreamy atmospheric sound which instantly alerts the auditory part of your brain as soon as you hear the first few notes.
+If you have been lucky enough to listen to any of his albums you will know how they take you on a cosmic journey, often sparking nostalgic sounds of the 80's all the way through to today’s modern electronic beats.
+Born in Paris and growing up in northeastern area of Pantin, it is the capital where he now currently resides, tirelessly continuing to perfect his trade in his studio in the suburbs.

 I’ve been listening to Jimmy Whoo for quite a few years now after being hypnotised by the 2015 album ‘Motel Music Part I’ and playing it on repeat wherever I travelled.